w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ## Navigation

-The `<nav>` element groups a collection of links and makes them available as a navigation to assistive technologies by applying the WAI-ARIA role `navigation`.
+The `<nav>` element groups a collection of links and makes them available as a navigation to assistive technologies, identifying them using the WAI-ARIA role `navigation` by default.
 As there are often more than one navigation section on a given web page, they should always be labelled.

-In the example below, “Main Navigation” is added to the navigation using the `aria-label` attribute.
+In the example below there are two `<nav>` elements, so it is necessary to label them.
+One the labels, “Main Navigation”, has a title that isn’t shown on the page.
+In this instance the label is added with the `aria-label` attribute.
 “Quick Navigation” is already in a heading on the page, so it is possible to refer to it using the `aria-labelledby` attribute.
 For more information on menus, see the [Menu tutorial](/menus/index.html).

 {::nomarkdown}
 <%= code_start %>